Tanner-Eischen/LeafWise/backend/README.md

-# Plant Social API Backend
+# LeafWise API Backend

-FastAPI-based backend for the Plant Social platform with real-time messaging, stories, and AI-enhanced plant care features.
+FastAPI-based backend for the LeafWise platform with real-time messaging, stories, and AI-enhanced plant care features.

 ## Features